setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/poc-spikes/index.md

 * Is PoCable tool/library doing in background requests (request cost).
 Should Answer to question, how to lower the requests.
 * Other rising questions
+* Is library, framework, tool working in(side) everyday software under development, is it working in that context?